zevbo/VirtualRobotMania/manias/ctf/README.md

   the flag.

-The defense bot has two ways of interfering with the offense bot: it can get in its way, and it can fire projectiles at it.
+The defense bot has two ways of interfering with the offense bot: it can get in its way, and it can fire bullets at it.

 Also, tournaments will be in teams, bughouse style!